openshift/cluster-image-registry-operator/README.md

 For GCS storage it is expected to contain one key whose value is the contents of a credentials file provided by GCP:
 * REGISTRY_STORAGE_GCS_KEYFILE

+For Azure storage it is expected to contain one key whose value is an account key:
+* REGISTRY_STORAGE_AZURE_ACCOUNTKEY

 # Troubleshooting

 The registry operator reports status in two places: